Corepack Basics

 Let's go through some basic steps to see it in action.

-5. Run corepack prepare to download the desired package manager and version
+corepack prepareto download the desired package manager and version - Running a quick test with

 And that's it!
 Every time you are inside that directory now, pnpm will always reference that same version.